1n51d3r-hack/1n51d3r-hack/README.md

 # 👋 Hi, I'm 1n51d3r

 🚀 Cybersecurity professional with 15+ years of experience in offensive security, red teaming, and digital forensics.
 Helping organizations strengthen their security posture through advanced testing and compliance strategies.
-🎓 I hold **two Master’s Degrees in Cybersecurity**, both completed with **highest distinction (Matrícula de Honor)** — a testament to my dedication and academic excellence in the field.
+🎓 I hold **two Master’s Degrees in Cybersecurity**, both completed with **highest distinction** — a testament to my dedication and academic excellence in the field.
 Currently pursuing a PhD in Computer Science in the Air Force as a senior officer.

 ---